tatango/ember-aviary/README.md

 <meta property="aviary:api_key" content="[AVIARY_API_KEY]" />
 ```

-You can simply use the component helper like so:
+You can simply use the component helper in a template like so:

 ```